caitlineelliott/Accucheck-NLP-App/README.md

 An NLP processing app created as part of Udacity's Front End Web Devloper Nanodegree

+## Deployment Instructions
+- Download the app to your local machine
+- Compile with 'npm run build-prod' in the terminal
+- Start the server with 'npm run start'
+- The project is hosted at localhost:8081

 ## Languages
 - HTML
 - Sass